foreseeti/securicad-azure-collector/README.md

 python3 upload.py -e /path/to/active_directory.json [-i /path/to/application_insights.json] [-t /path/to/tuningsfile.json] [-p projectname]
 ```

-The model will be added to enterprise below projectname or the `Default` project if none is provided.
-Scenarios and simulations are also started automatically, depending on the contents of tuningsfile.json.
+The model will be added to enterprise below `projectname` or the `Default` project if none is provided.
+Scenarios and simulations are also started automatically, depending on the contents of `tuningsfile.json`.

 For more information:
 ```